-From the main menu togale down to Settings with the -/DOWN button then press SEL/ ESC.
+menu toggle down to Settings with the -/DOWN button then press SEL/ ESC.

 From the Settings menu toggle down to Watch then press SEL/ESC.

 From the Watch menu togale down to Set Time then press SEL/ESC.

 By pressing +/UP or -/DOWN you can select the hours and confirm them by pressing SEL/ ESC.
 The minutes can be set the same way.